xrazis/haris.razis.com/content/posts/balkan-tet.md

 Having done my self a big part of the Greek TET, it was a no-brainer when Christos told me we should go on a big trip to the Balkans.
-Up to that point we both had mid-sized adventure bikes, enough experience to tackle hard roads on them, and not enough experience to travel long distance on motorcycles.
+Up to that point we both had mid-sized adventure bikes, enough experience to tackle hard roads on them, and not enough experience to travel long distances on motorcycles.

 # The story

-We left noon of the first day of June and decided to ride the national road to the border crossing of Konispol.
+We left at noon of the first day of June and decided to ride the national road to the border crossing of Konispol.
 This allowed us to stay in Sarandë for the night and start the TET fresh the next day.
 The initial section from Sarandë to Këlcyrë was familiar terrain for us; the scenery closely resembled Greece, and the off-road was predominantly rocky.